iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 Sprite usually is an image that object can use as appearance.
 * Sprites can have several subimages (frames) in them so you can make simple animations.
 * Sprites can have transparency in them, as well as they can be used for collision detection between objects based on non-transparent pixels (when used by objects as Masks).
-* Double-clicking a sprite in asset tree will open Sprite Properties window.
-* Double-clicking on sprite displayed in this window will open up individual subimages.
 * Animations are done through setting __instance's__ `image_speed` to the amount of animation to progress each frame (so if the value is 1/5 then each 5 frames it will transition to the next sprite subimage).
 * Each sprite also has an origin point.
 To put simply, when instance uses this sprite, sprite will be placed so the origin point matches to instance's coordinates.